jomdh/jomdh/README.md

 - 👋 Hi, I’m @jomdh
 - 👀 I’m interested in where the future is going to bring us!
-- 🌱 I’m currently learning how to learn for Artificial Intelligences.
+- 🌱 I’m currently learning how to learn from our new partners, AI models.
 - 💞️ I’m looking to collaborate on the awakening of a better intelligence.